-- (b) "Financial statements" means statements and footnotes related thereto that undertake to present an actual or anticipated financial position as of a point in time, or results of operations, cash flow, or changes in financial position for a period of time, in conformity with generally accepted accounting principles or another comprehensive basis of accounting.
-The term does not include incidental financial data included in management advisory service reports to support recommendations to a client; nor does it include tax returns and supporting schedules. - (c) For purposes of the definition of "attest" as provided in Section 3(b)(1) of the Act, the Board adopts and incorporates by reference the AICPA's Statements on Auditing Standards (SAS) as they existed as of [insert either the effective date of your state's legislation adopting the current definition of "attest," or a date after 1997 and before June 15, 2011].
+- (a) "Act" means the [Public] Accountancy Act of , , [statutory reference]. - (b) "Financial statements" means statements and footnotes related thereto that undertake to present an actual or anticipated financial position as of a point in time, or results of operations, cash flow, or changes in financial position for a period of time, in conformity with Generally Accepted Accounting Principles or another comprehensive basis of accounting.
+The term does not include incidental financial data included in management advisory service reports to support recommendations to a client; nor does it include tax returns and supporting schedules. - (c) For purposes of the definition of "attest" as provided in Section 3(b) of the Act, the Board adopts and incorporates by reference: - (1) Each of the following as issued by the AICPA and including subsequent amendments and editions: - (A) The Statements on Auditing Standards (SAS), - (B) The Statements on Standards for Accounting and Review Services (SSARS), and - (C) The Statements on Standards for Attestation Engagements (SSAE); - (2) The standards and rules adopted by the PCAOB including subsequent amendments and editions.